 Create the BizTalk Group Prerequisites | Azure Virtual Machine

-In Microsoft Azure, you can create a BizTalk Group that consists of a single BizTalk Server or multiple BizTalk Servers, just like on-premise.
-This topic lists the steps to create BizTalk Server and virtual machines that are used in the BizTalk Group.
+In Microsoft Azure, you can create a BizTalk Group that consists of a single BizTalk Server or multiple BizTalk Servers, just like on-premises.
+This topic lists the steps to create BizTalk Server and SQL Server virtual machines that are used in the BizTalk Group.

 To create a BizTalk Group, a domain account is required.
-This domain account runs the BizTalk services that connect to the .
+This domain account runs the BizTalk services that connect to the SQL Server.

 These steps assume you already have a domain.
 The domain must be created before creating the virtual machines.
 Create a BizTalk Virtual Machine in Azure lists this requirement.